sylikc/jpegview/current/readme.txt

 Bugs fixed:
 - Fixed crash when deleting files in 'Show folders and subfolders' navigation mode
-- Filenames with \t in path are now displayed correctly when using customized file name display format [1.0.31]
+- Filenames with \t in path are now displayed correctly when using customized file name display format Other changes:
+- Moved menu item to store current paramters as default in INI file to 'Setting/Configuration' submenu

+[1.0.31]
 Bugs fixed:
 - Read ahead no longer turned off when failed to read one image